 Israeli 'flag march' in Jerusalem could go ahead depending on who is PM

-Tensions are likely to remain high in Jerusalem whether or not the march goes ahead
+Tensions likely to remain high in Jerusalem whether or not the march goes ahead

-A right-wing march in Jerusalem's Old City will now go ahead next week under certain conditions, a day after police barred the event's route fearing it would rekindle conflict between Israel and Palestinian militants in Gaza.
+A right-wing march in Jerusalem's Old City will go ahead next week under certain conditions, a day after police stopped the event saying the routing could rekindle conflict between Israel and Palestinian militants in Gaza.

 Several right-wing Israeli groups had planned a flag-waving procession through the walled Old City's Damascus Gate and into its Muslim quarter on Thursday, drawing warnings from Gaza's rulers Hamas of renewed hostilities should it proceed.

 The far-right groups cancelled the Thursday march after police denied them a permit.
-But following a meeting of Prime Minister Benjamin Netanyahu's cabinet on Tuesday, his office said ministers had agreed the march could be held next week if organisers and police reached agreement.
+But after a meeting of Prime Minister Benjamin Netanyahu's Cabinet on Tuesday, his office said ministers had agreed the march could be held next week if organisers and police reached an agreement.
 The principal issue is the route.

 Read More

-"The parade will take place this coming Tuesday (June 15) in a format to be agreed between the police and the parade's organisers," a statement from Mr Netanyahu's office said.
+"The parade will take place this coming Tuesday [June 15] in a format to be agreed between the police and the parade's organisers," the prime minister's office said.

 Mr Netanyahu faces an end to his long hold on power on Sunday when the country's legislature is scheduled to vote on approving a government of diverse parties that came together to unseat him.

-If that vote is successful, it will be up to prime minister-hopeful Naftali Bennett and his partner opposition leader Yair Lapid to decide whether to proceed with the march.
+If that vote is successful, it will be up to prime ministerial hopeful Naftali Bennett and his partner, opposition leader Yair Lapid, to decide whether to proceed with the march.

 Tensions are likely to remain high in Jerusalem whether or not the march goes ahead.
-Protests have flared in the East Jerusalem neighbourhood of Sheikh Jarrah, where Palestinian families face possible eviction after an Israeli court accepted Jewish settler land claims.
+Protests flared in the East Jerusalem district of Sheikh Jarrah, where Palestinian families face possible eviction after an Israeli court accepted Jewish settler land claims.

-Far-right lawmaker Itamar Ben-Gvir rejected the march's postponement as a "surrender to Hamas," saying on Twitter he would still "arrive on Thursday in the Old City of Jerusalem and march with Israeli flags."
+Far-right legislator Itamar Ben-Gvir rejected the march's postponement as a "surrender to Hamas", saying on Twitter he would still "arrive on Thursday in the Old City of Jerusalem and march with Israeli flags".

-An original march on May 10 was re-routed at the last minute as tensions in Jerusalem led Hamas to fire rockets towards the holy city.
-Israel responded with air strikes, and the most serious cross-border fighting with Hamas in years raged for 11 days before a fragile ceasefire was reached.
+The original march on May 10 was re-routed at the last minute when tensions in Jerusalem led Hamas to fire rockets towards the holy city.
+Israel responded with air strikes, and the most serious cross-border fighting with Hamas in years raged for 11 days before a ceasefire was reached.

 Israel annexed East Jerusalem, in a move that has not won international recognition, after capturing the area in the 1967 Middle East war.
 It considers all of Jerusalem its capital.